AVONnadozie/LiteFrame/README.md

 No releases yet.

 To preview what we've been up to, you can clone this repo or download and unzip it. that's all!

-Still want it the Composer way?
+Still need it the Composer way?

 ```bash
 composer create-project avonnadozie/liteframe
 ```